Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Proof of lemma

 \section{Proof of lemma \ref{LEMMA REDUCTION TO SYSTEMS OF LINEAR EQUATIONS}}

-\begin{quotation} ``\textit{Problems (a-e) in lemma \ref{lemma Algorithms for finite Abelian groups} are polynomial-time reducible to either counting or finding solutions of systems of equations of the form $\mathcal{A}(x)=b$; where $\mc{A}$ is a group homomorphism between two (canonically-decomposed) finite Abelian groups, $\mbf{G}_{{sol}}$ and $\mbf{G}$, to which $x$, $b$ respectively belong; given that a matrix representation of $\mathcal{A}$ is provided.}'' \end{quotation}

-In the example given in section \ref{CompComp of finite Abelian groups SECTION} we proved the proposition for the (d,e)th cases of lemma \ref{lemma Algorithms for finite Abelian groups}; to prove it for each of the remaining cases, (a-c), we will take similar steps.
-In the following, we define $A_H$, $A_K$ to be integer matrices whose columns are i.o.\ the elements of the sets $\{h_1,\ldots,h_r\}$ and $\{k_1,\ldots,k_s\}$; the latter generate respectively $H$ and $K$.
+\begin{quote} ``\textit{Problems (a-e) in lemma \ref{lemma Algorithms for finite Abelian groups} are polynomial-time reducible to either counting or finding solutions of systems of equations of the form $\mathcal{A}(x)=b$; where $\mc{A}$ is a group homomorphism between two (canonically-decomposed) finite Abelian groups, $\mbf{G}_{{sol}}$ and $\mbf{G}$, to which $x$, $b$ respectively belong; given that a matrix representation of $\mathcal{A}$ is provided.}'' \end{quote} In the example given in section \ref{sect_CompComp_FiniteAbelianGroups} we proved the lemma for the (d,e)th cases of lemma \ref{lemma Algorithms for finite Abelian groups}; to prove it for each of the remaining cases, (a-c), we will take similar steps.
+In the following, we define $A_H$, $A_K$ to be integer matrices whose columns are the elements of the sets $\{h_1,\ldots,h_r\}$ and $\{k_1,\ldots,k_s\}$; the latter generate respectively $H$ and $K$.
 Also, we denote by $d$ the least common multiplier of $d_1,\ldots,d_m$.
 One can use condition (\ref{Homomorphism condition}) to check that the matrices $A_H$, $A_K$ and $[A_H|A_K]$ define group homomorphisms from $\Z_d^{t}$ to $G$, if the value of $t$ is respectively chosen to be $r$, $s$ and $r+s$.

 We will show how to turn the problems (a-c) into system of the form $Ax = b\pmod{\mbf{G}}$ such that $\mbf{G}$ equals the original group $G$; $\mbf{G}_{sol}$ is chosen to be $\Z_d^{t}$, for some $t$; and $A$ is an integer matrix that defines a group homomorphism from $\mbf{G}$ to $\mbf{G}_{sol}$: \\